mineralocorticoid receptor antagonists non steroidal

 Grapefruit juice or grapefruit may ↑ levels and risk of hyperkalemia; avoid concomitant use.

 PO (Adults): eGFR 25–<60 mL/min/m2 : 10 mg once daily; after 4 wk, may ↑ to 20 mg once daily if serum potassium ≤4.8 mEq/L.

 - Monitor for signs and symptoms of hyperkalemia (fatigue, muscle weakness, paresthesia, confusion, dyspnea, cardiac arrhythmias) during therapy.
 If symptoms occur, confirm with serum potassium.

 Lab Test Considerations:

-Measure serum potassium levels and estimated glomerular filtration rate (eGFR) before starting therapy.
-Do not start therapy if serum potassium is > 5.0 mEq/L.
+Measure serum potassium levels and eGFR before starting therapy.
+Do not start therapy if serum potassium is >5.0 mEq/L.

 - PO For patients unable to swallow tablets whole, tablets may be crushed and mixed with water or soft foods (applesauce) immediately before use.